WendlingNathan/HEMN/README.md

 COMMENT ON COLUMN Endereco.complemento_end IS 'Complemento do endereço';
 COMMENT ON COLUMN Endereco.logradouro_end IS 'Logradouro do endereço';
 COMMENT ON COLUMN Endereco.numero_end IS 'Número do endereço';
-COMMENT ON COLUMN Endereco.ciadade_end IS 'Cidade do endereço';
+COMMENT ON COLUMN Endereco.cidade_end IS 'Cidade do endereço';
 COMMENT ON COLUMN Endereco.bairro_end IS 'Bairro do endereço';
 COMMENT ON COLUMN Endereco.pont_ref_end IS 'Ponto de referência do endereço';
 ```